HMS Fury (1845): Construction

-Commissioned Service
+Commissioned service

-First Commission
+First commission

 She was commissioned on 20 July 1847 under Commander James Wilcox, RN for service on the East Indies and China Station.
 In conjunction with Columbine, they destroyed twenty-three pirate junks at Tysami on 29 September 1849 and a pirate fleet at Haipong on 20 to 21 October 1849.
-She returned to Home Waters for a refit at Woolwich during 1851 costing £12,987.
+She returned to Home Waters for a refit at Woolwich Dockyard during 1851 costing £12,987.

-Second Commission
+Second commission

 She was commissioned on 4 December 1851 under the command of Commander Edward Tatham, RN for service in the Mediterranean.
-In 1854 she was sent to the Black Sea for the Russian War.
+In 1854 she was sent to the Black Sea for the Crimean War.
 In August 1854 Commander Ennis Chambers, RN took command.
 She returned to Home Waters for a refit at Portsmouth costing £23,838 during 1855–1856.

-Third Commission
+Third commission

 She was commissioned on 1 August 1856 under the command of Commander Charles Taylor Leckie, RN for service on the East Indies and China Station.
-With Inflexible was involved with boats at Fatsham on 1 June 1857.
+With Inflexible was involved with boats at Fatshan on 1 June 1857.
 In July 1759 Commander William Andrew James Heath, RN took command.
-She was in action at the Pei Ho Forts on 26 June 1859.
+She was in action at the Taku Forts on 26 June 1859.
 Commander John Crawford, RN took command on 2 January 1860.
 She returned to Home Waters to pay off on 19 June 1861.